sam9s/windsurf-racen/tests/queries/grest_holy_grail_comprehensive_51.md

 **Status:** ok

-**Latency (cold/hot):** 4356.7 ms / 6029.0 ms
+**Latency (cold/hot):** 12097.4 ms / 4272.9 ms

 **Answer:**

 ```
-Grest has received positive feedback on platforms like Trustpilot, where customers highlight their satisfaction with refurbished smartphones, noting great prices and quality.
-Many reviews recommend Grest for its reliable service and excellent customer support, making it a solid choice for those looking for affordable, high-quality refurbished devices.
+Grest is highly recommended for its reliable refurbished smartphones at great prices, as highlighted by customer reviews on Trustpilot.
+Many users have praised the quality of the products and the excellent customer service they received, making Grest a trustworthy choice for those looking for value without compromising on quality.
 ```
 **Citations:**